N5GEH/n5geh.platform/README.md

 ## How to start

-1. Start with a fresh Ubuntu Linux 20.04 instance.
-While an used machine might work, there often are remnants that cause our setup to fail.
+We recommend to start with a fresh Ubuntu Linux 20.04 instance.
+Used machines might work as well but there coulb be remnants that cause our setup to fail.

+**Single computer setup:**

-2. Install Docker-Swarm from https://www.docker.com.
-Usually we use the docker community edition for our purposes!
+1. Install docker and docker-compose from https://www.docker.com.
+Usually, the docker community edition is sufficient for our purposes.

+      **Note:** In case you are not familiar with docker and docker-compose we highly recommend to start here: https://docs.docker.com/.
+The get-started tutorial explains the basic functionalities in a very good way.
+In case of issues with docker the page contains docker's full guidebook and documentation.

+2. Clone this repository

+        git clone https://github.com/N5GEH/n5geh.platform.git

+3. You may adjust the docker-compose.yml or *.conf according to your preferences.
+Our provided file already provides a simple setup with all functionalities.

+4. Start the platform using:

+        docker-compose up -d

+5. After a while, the platform should be up and running.
+You can check this by typing:

+        docker ps

+6. Enjoy testing and leave your comments.

+**Multi node setup:**

+7. If not already done install docker as described in step 1.

+8. If not already done clone this repository as described in step 2.
 Start a swarm with at least one worker.
-You may add additional workers as well, but in this GIT we do not show how to make fiware ready for high availability (HA).
-This will follow later.
+You may add additional workers as well.
+At the moment, we do not show how to deploy the platform in high availability (HA).
+This will follow shortly.

-      **Note:** In case you are not familiar with docker and docker-swarm we highly recommend to start here: https://docs.docker.com/.
-The get-started tutorial explains the basic functionalities in a very good way.
-Also, in case of issues with docker the page contains docker's full guidebook and documentation.

-3. Create a docker overlay network named **fiware_backend** and **fiware_service** which allows the attachment of additional containers following this tutorial from [Docker](https://docs.docker.com/network/network-tutorial-overlay/).
+9. Create a docker overlay network named **fiware_backend** and **fiware_service** which allows the attachment of additional containers following this tutorial from [docker](https://docs.docker.com/network/network-tutorial-overlay/).
 This first network will be used for all FIWARE backend components.
 The second one is meant for additional services you may want to add to your platform.

-4. Clone this repository

-        git clone https://github.com/N5GEH/n5geh.platform.git

-5. You may adjust the docker-stack.yaml or *.conf to your preferences.
-But the functionality will then be left to you.
+10. You may adjust the docker-stack.yml or *.conf according to your preferences.
+Our provided file already provides a simple setup with all functionalities.
-**_Please_** do not use the latest version of the available services because these may be still under development and possibly not be stable.
-Simply check the latest release for the last stable version [Link](https://github.com/FIWARE/catalogue/releases)!

-    **Note:** Some changes (such as renaming services) may require the modification of the Makefile that comes along or other depending services!

-6. Start the stack using:
+11. Start the stack using:

         docker swarm init
-        docker-compose up
+        docker stack deploy -c <stack file> <stack name>

-    e.g    docker stack deploy -c docker-stack.yaml fiware
+    e.g    docker stack deploy -c docker-stack.yml fiware

-  **Note:** There are dependencies among the enablers.
-Within the startup procedure always start with the **MongoDB** and **Orion-Context-Broker (OCB)** in OCB.
-  These two act as the brain of the platform and manage all context.

-7. Check if the stack and all corresponding service are up and running with:
+12. After a while, the platform should be up and running.
+You can check this by typing:

         docker stack ls
-        docker stack ps <nameOfStack>
+        docker stack ps <stack name>

 ## Security

-This tutorial does not cover authentication for fiware-services or Grafana.
+This tutorial does not cover authentication for fiware services or Grafana.
-Thus, a firewall is required to restrict access to fiware.
-Within the RWTH and EBC networks, access from other networks is usually restricted and no further actions are needed.
-However, if the Docker host is publicly accessible, make sure to
-  1. use a firewall such as [UFW](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04) and drop new incomming connections by default, and
-  2. do not expose any ports from docker containers in a compose file or via `-p 1234:1234`.
-Without further modifications, these forwardings __bypass the local firewall__.
-Note, that in Swarm Mode, even ports exposed as `127.0.0.1:80:80` are [globally accessible](https://github.com/moby/moby/issues/32299#issuecomment-290978794).

-Have a look at [Keyrock](https://fiware-idm.readthedocs.io/en/latest/) for securing fiware services.
+This setup should run behind a firewall and no ports on your host system should be exposed to the outside world before you apply security measures.
+A suggestion of latter are shown in other tutorials, like [How to route and secure your applications](https://github.com/N5GEH/n5geh.tutorials.route_and_secure_applications)

 ## How to cite

-We also used this platform setup in the following publications:
+We used this platform setup in the following publications:

 T. Storek, J. Lohmöller, A. Kümpel, M. Baranski & D. Müller (2019).
 Application of the open-source cloud platform FIWARE for future building energy management systems.
 Journal of Physics: Conference Series, 1343, 12063. https://doi.org/10.1088/1742-6596/1343/1/012063

+A. Kümpel, T. Storek, M. Barnski, M. Schumacher & D. Müller (2019) A cloud-based operation optimization of building energy systems using a hierarchical multi-agent control.
+Journal of Physics: Conference Series, 1343, 12053. https://doi.org/10.1088/1742-6596/1343/1/012053